PORTUGAL 10 Days

 Sintra’s historic center is about a 20-minute walk from the Sintra train station.

-Palácio Nacional da Pena - it is a beautiful, colorful palace and a famous example of Romantic architecture in Europe.
+Palácio Nacional da Pena -a colorful, beautiful palace and a famous example of Romantic architecture in Europe.
+It’s also

-Quinta da Regaleira -Quinta da Regaleira is a UNESCO World Heritage site and a top spot to visit in Sintra.
-This Neo-Manueline mansion combines Gothic and Renaissance styles, featuring detailed stonework, colorful stained glass, and rich decorations.
+Quinta da Regaleira - is a UNESCO World Heritage site and a must-see in Sintra.
+This Neo-Manueline mansion blends

 Overnight: Lisbon